andrewda/inthesoup/README.md

 Find nearby instrument approaches in IMC.

 > **Warning**
-> This app is not to be used for flight planning or navigational purposes.
-The
+> This app should not be used as a replacement for safe preflight planning
-> weather data is not guaranteed to be accurate, and the instrument approach
+> practices.
+All weather data is not guaranteed to be accurate, and the
-> data is not guaranteed to be complete.
-Use at your own risk.
+> instrument approach data is not guaranteed to be complete.
+Always check the
+> official sources before flying, especially when venturing into IMC.

 ## What is this?